m0rr1s-p/extractSelenideScreenshot/README.md

 [![Check dist/](https://github.com/actions/typescript-action/actions/workflows/check-dist.yml/badge.svg)](https://github.com/actions/typescript-action/actions/workflows/check-dist.yml)
 [![CodeQL](https://github.com/actions/typescript-action/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/actions/typescript-action/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

 ## General

 This Action extracts base64 encoded images (screenshots) made by Selenide and converts them to PNG.
 After that the images are uploaded to [Cloudinary](https://cloudinary.com/), hence why you need an account there.
-Then the image will be added to the step summary with markdown.
+Then the image will be added to the step summary with Markdown.
 The images will be saved in the working directory with the name "screenshot<index>.png".

 ## Usage

 ```yaml

 uses: m0rr1s-p/extractSelenideScreenshot@release/v1
 if: always()
 with: